Can My Employer Rescind My Severance Offer If I Try to Negotiate?

 If you’re worried about losing your offer by negotiating, follow these steps to keep the conversation constructive and low-risk:

-• Be professional and respectful Don’t make it personal—stick to the facts.
+Be professional and respectful: Don’t make it personal or emotional.

-• Know what you’re entitled to Use Severease to compare your offer against what’s reasonable under Canadian employment law.
+Know what you’re entitled to: Use SeverEase's Severance Negotiator to compare your offer against what’s reasonable under Canadian employment law.

-• Use strategic language That’s why we provide you with custom response letters and guidance—to help you speak your employer’s language, not legalese.
+Use strategic language: Use SeverEase custom response letters and guidance to help you speak your employer’s language.

 Don’t sign away your rights without checking what you’re really owed.